Darce-One/TabboulePlugin/README.md

 When running in the Plugin Host, changing the sampleRate results in a tuning error.
 That is because the prepare to play is not run at the start when changing the sample rate in that software.

+Changing the Onion Parameter in real time causes clicks.